Sepsis and Natural Disasters

 Cholera, a bacterial virus, is frequently found in developing countries with contaminated water resources.
 It is considered to be one of the biggest infection threats when a natural disaster occurs.

 Viral infections, such as hepatitis A, can spread through contaminated water, but viral infections as a whole may be more of a concern in close quarters that are housing many people, such as crowded shelters.
-The infections may be as common as a gastroenteritis, with vomiting and diarrhea, or others, such as influenza or rubella.
+The infections may be as common as gastroenteritis, with vomiting and diarrhea, or others, such as influenza or rubella.
+Covid-19 is also a concern.

 Parasitic infections such as dysentery are spread through contaminated water, and standing water in tropical climates encourages breeding of mosquitoes, which can transmit infections like malaria.